Need for creches in Dharavi

 Mohan, about 18 months old spends most of his day in the crib in his dingy slum at Dharavi.
 The crib is in the corner of the tiny room which has no light.
 His mother spends hours in the mornings and afternoons working as a housemaid.
 Almost the whole day, the child eats biscuits soaked in milk.

 Many of these working mothers are not able to breastfeed their children exclusively for six months, let alone feed them breast milk for two years, which is recommended by the World Health Organisation.
-Many women resort to feeding the children cow’s milk in bottles.
-The sterilisation of these bottles is also a question.
-Many working mothers also resort to feeding easy-to-feed food such as biscuits, packaged snacks such as wafers, crispies etc.
+Many women resort to feeding their children cow’s milk in bottles.